rseng/devstories/.github/CONTRIBUTING-GUEST.md

-# Being a Guest on RSE Stories
+# Being a Guest on Developer Stories

-Why might you want to be a guest on the Research Software Engineer (RSE) Stories podcast?
+Why might you want to be a guest on the Developer Stories podcast?
 While we might [generally say](https://us-rse.org/what-is-an-rse/) an RSE exists somewhere between a software engineer and a researcher, in reality the groups of expertise and responsibility that any RSE encompasses is a rich